alexasheldon/blackjack-rl/README.md

 - **Basic Strategy Comparison**: Contains functionality to compares the Q-learning agent's performance against a basic Blackjack strategy.
 - **Visualization**: Generates heatmaps to visualize the learned policy and its agreement with the basic strategy.

+Note: since there is randomness to how each game is played (what cards are dealt and epsilon-greedy action selection), each time it is run, it will look slightly different and perform slightly differently.
+The visualizations shown are the most recent ran and pushed to the Github Repo.

 ## Setup Instructions
 ### 1. Clone the repository
 ```bash